Dance Dance Revolution: Hardware

+During the X era of Dance Dance Revolution, two cabinet variants were made available to arcades.
+The region in which the game was sold determined which cabinet was received.
+In the USA and most international regions, a cabinet produced by Raw Thrills Games was made available.
+This cabinet was of inferior quality, with subpar sound and ear-piercing top speakers, along with lackluster bass speakers.
+The cabinet was shipped with a dance stage prone to premature failure due to low-quality hardware components.
+On the other hand, the Konami Original cabinet was made available for the Japanese region.
+This cabinet was made of much higher quality materials and components, particularly evident in the use of edge-lit acrylic panels, RGB LED light bars, and a high-quality dance stage with exceptional sensors and overall aesthetic design.

 Dance Dance Revolution 2ndMix was updated after its initial release with a few new songs and the ability to connect to and play alongside Konami's DJ simulator games, Beatmania IIDX.
 While the official name of that version of DDR when alone was Dance Dance Revolution 2ndMix Link Version, when connected to the two Beatmania IIDX cabinets it was compatible with it was referred to by two other unique names.

 System boards

+Dance Dance Revolution's hardware has evolved over time, in line with other Bemani games.
+The first mixes were based on the original PlayStation's hardware, with a limited set of subsequent games running on PlayStation 2 based hardware.
+Beginning with DDR X, all new cabinets began to utilize standard PC hardware, typically installed with a Windows Embedded operating system.

 The first Dance Dance Revolution as well as its followup DDR 2ndMix uses Bemani System 573 Analog as its hardware.
 DDR 3rdMix replaces this with a Bemani System 573 Digital board, which would be used up to DDR Extreme.
 Both of these are based on the PlayStation.

 Beginning with Dancing Stage Fusion in 2005, the hardware is replaced by Bemani Python, a PlayStation 2-based hardware.
 DDR SuperNova, released in 2006, utilised a Bemani Python 2 board, originally found in GuitarFreaks V and Drummania V. Bemani Python 2 would also be used in the followup DDR SuperNova 2.

 Along with the cabinet change, DDR X also changes its hardware to the PC-based Bemani PC Type 4.
 This more powerful hardware allows for high definition graphics and enhanced features.
 With DDR A, Bemani PC Type 4 is replaced by ADE-704A (ADE-6291 for 20th Anniversary cabinets only), that is still used to this day.